microsoft/pxt-arcade/docs/concepts/breadcrumb-trail.md

 ## Complete

-Cnogratulations, yuor forest is complete!
+Congratulations, your forest is complete!
 If you want to see the breadcrumbs placed one by one, add a ``||loops:pause||`` inside the ``||loops:for element||`` loop.

 ```blocks